zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i29.png)

 - Run the script.
 Note the data is identical.
+Your totals may differ from the screenshot, but the source and target should be the same.

 	![](images/200/i31.png)